-Fault Code Description Possible Adjustments Err 0081 Average motor over current shutdown The wire drive motor has overheated.
+Fault Code Description Possible Adjustments Err 81 Average motor over current shutdown The wire drive motor has overheated.
 Check to make sure the electrode slides easily through the liner of the gun.
-Reduce the amount of tension in the wire drive tension arm.
 Verify that the spindle brake is not set too tight.
 For best results, use only Lincoln electrodes.
 Wait 10 minutes for the wire feeder to cool.
-Err 0086 Trigger lockout.
+Err 86 Trigger lockout.
 The ripple of the power source OCV is too high, greater than 110V.
 (Across the Arc Models only) Verify the power source is reconnected for the proper input voltage.
 Repair or replace the power source.
-The power source does not conform to NEMA
+The power source does not conform to NEMA the machine on one of the enclosure panels.
+If the diagram is illegible, write to the Service Department for a replacement.
+Give the equipment code number.